 Extra graduation requirements include passing 1 college courses, 72 hours of community service, CPR certification, 18 consecutive weeks of employment, voter registration, and a senior exit project.
 As AVHS is a school of choice, each student is fully aware of the additional stipulations and is in agreement with the policy.
 It is believed these additions will help the student to be a vital member of the community and will expose him or her to both worlds of education and employment.

 Other unique programs abound at AVHS.
 The school year is based on a hexter system with students earning .33 of a credit every six weeks.
 This allows a student to experience success quickly and often, something that most of them have not encountered.
-At the end of each six week period, there are 2 “grade days”.
-During these two days, students who are failing classes are given the opportunity for special help in order to pass.
+At the end of each six week period, there is one “grade day”.
+During this day, students who are failing classes are given the opportunity for special help in order to pass.
 Students who are passing are given the choice not to attend those classes in which they are passing.
-No grade below a “B” is accepted.
+No grade below a “C” is accepted.
 Class size is limited to 15, and this is strictly adhered to.
 Students carry a planner with them to every class.
 This planner is signed by the teacher at the end of every class and points are awarded.
 It is a form of a contract and the student is required to receive a minimum of 90% of the points allowed or a discipline or academic referral will ensue.
 A mentor reviews the planner with each student during a time called “puma” (the mascot of AVHS).
-This teacher/mentor meets with his/her group every day for 20 minutes for the duration of the student’s time at AVHS.
+This teacher/mentor meets with his/her group every day.
 Relationships are essential in reaching at-risk students, and during this special time many lasting bonds are created between teacher and student.

 Parents are greatly involved at AVHS.
 Mandatory student-teacher conferences happen twice a year – with each and every student.
 Parent signatures are required – each day – in the planner the students carry to class and this is a daily means of communication with the parent.
 “Love and Logic” classes are offered and have been very successful.